JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/standardlibrary.md

 rand(2)
 ```

-The package also other handy functions.
-For example, the `randperm` function constructs a random permutation of the given length
+The `randperm` function constructs a random permutation of a given length.

 ```@repl rand
 randperm(4)
 ```

-or the `shuffle` function that returns a randomly permuted copy of the given array
+The `shuffle` function returns a randomly permuted copy of a given array.

 ```@repl rand
 v = [1,2,3,4]
 shuffle(v)